yaronf/I-D/STAR/draft-ietf-acme-star.md

      "signature": "H6ZXtGjTZyUnPeKn...wEA4TklBdh3e454g"
     }

 The server MUST NOT issue any additional certificates for this Order, beyond the certificate that is available for collection at the time of deletion.
-Immediately when the Order is canceled, the server MAY respond with "404 Not Found" to any requests to the certificate endpoint.
+Immediately after the Order is canceled, the server SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
+The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderCanceled".

 ## Indicating Support of Recurrent Orders

 ACME supports sending arbitrary extensions when creating an Order, and as a result, there is no need to explicitly indicate support of this extension.
-The Proxy MUST verify that the "recurrent" attribute was understood, as indicated by the "recurrent" attribute included in the created Order.
+The DNO MUST verify that the "recurrent" attribute was understood, as indicated by the "recurrent" attribute included by the CA in the created Order.
-Since the standard ACME protocol does not allow to explicitly cancel a pending Order (the DELETE operation above is an extension), a Proxy that encounters an non-supporting server will probably let the Order expire instead of following through with the authorization process.
+Since the standard ACME protocol does not allow to explicitly cancel a pending Order (the POST operation in {{protocol-details-canceling}} is an extension), a DNO that encounters an non-supporting server will probably let the Order expire instead of following through with the authorization process.

-## ACME Authorization

-The DNO MUST restrict the authorizations it requests from the ACME server to only those that cannot be spoofed by a malicious NDC.
-In most cases the NDC will have strong control of HTTP content under the delegated domain, and therefore HTTPS-based authorization MUST NOT be used.
-See also {{restricting-cdns}}.

 ## Fetching the Certificates
 {: #fetching-certificates}

-The certificate is fetched from the certificate endpoint, as per {{I-D.ietf-acme-acme}}, Sec.
-7.4.2 "Downloading the Certificate".
+The certificate is fetched from the certificate endpoint, as per {{I-D.ietf-acme-acme}}, Section 7.4.2.

 ~~~
    GET /acme/cert/asdf HTTP/1.1